KDF25/nextjs-learning-platform-advanced/docs/pwa.md

 ## Installation on Device

-- The presence of `manifest.json` and appropriate icons allows users to install the app on their device home screen.
+- The presence of `manifest.ts` and appropriate icons allows users to install the app on their device home screen.
 - On supported browsers, users will see an "Add to Home Screen" prompt.

 ---